This is the multi-page printable view of this section. Click here to print.

 Caution

-• It is applied the same way as the selected Storage type when creating a service.
+• It is applied identically as the Storage type selected when creating the service.

-• If a Replica exists, the storage of the Master cluster cannot be larger than the storage of the Replica.
-Please expand the Replica storage first, then expand the Master cluster storage.
+• If Replica exists, Master cluster storage cannot be smaller than Replica storage.
+Please expand Replica storage first and then expand Master cluster storage

-• When adding Archive/Temp storage, the DB restarts and is temporarily unavailable
+• When adding Archive/Temp storage, DB restarts and cannot be used temporarily

-1. All Services > Database > MySQL(DBaaS) Click the menu.
-Go to the Service Home page of MySQL(DBaaS).
+1. Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-2. Click the MySQL(DBaaS) menu on the Service Home page.
-Navigate to the MySQL(DBaaS) List page.
+2. On the Service Home page, click the MySQL(DBaaS) menu.
+You will move to the MySQL(DBaaS) List page.

 3. On the MySQL(DBaaS) List page, click the resource to add storage.
-It navigates to the MySQL(DBaaS) Details page.
+You will move to the MySQL(DBaaS) Details page.

-4. Click the Add Disk button at the bottom of the detailed information.
-The Add Storage Request popup window opens.
+4. Click the Add Disk button at the bottom of detailed information.
+The Additional Storage Request popup window opens.

-5. Additional Storage Request After entering purpose and capacity in the popup window, click the Confirm button.
+5. On the Additional Storage Request popup window, enter purpose and capacity, then click the Confirm button.

-The storage added to the data area can be expanded up to a maximum of 5 TB based on the initially allocated capacity.
-In the case of a redundant DB configuration, all redundant servers are expanded simultaneously.
+Storage added as data area can be expanded up to 5 TB based on initially allocated capacity.
+For DB configured with redundancy, it is expanded to both redundancy servers simultaneously.

-1. All Services > Database > MySQL(DBaaS) Click the menu.
-Navigate to the Service Home page of MySQL(DBaaS).
+1. Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-5. Add Storage Modification In the popup window, after entering the expansion capacity, click the Confirm button.
+5. On the Edit Additional Storage popup window, enter expansion capacity and click the Confirm button.

-You can cancel unused MySQL (DBaaS) to reduce operating costs.
-However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can reduce operating costs by terminating unused MySQL(DBaaS).
+However, when terminating the service, the running service may be immediately interrupted, so you should fully consider the impact of service interruption before proceeding with termination.

 Caution

-• In the case of a DB with a Replica configured, even if you terminate the Master DB, the Replica is not deleted together.
-If you also want to delete the Replica, please terminate it separately from the resource list.
+• For DB where Replica is configured, even if Master DB is terminated, Replica is not deleted together.
+If you want to delete Replica as well, please terminate separately from the resource list.

-• If you cancel the DB, any stored data and, if backup is set, all backup data will be deleted.
+• When terminating DB, stored data and if backup is set, all backup data including backup data are deleted.

-1. All Services > Database > MySQL(DBaaS) Click the menu.
-Go to the Service Home page of MySQL(DBaaS).
+1. Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-2. Click the MySQL(DBaaS) menu on the Service Home page.
-You will be taken to the MySQL(DBaaS) List page.
+2. On the Service Home page, click the MySQL(DBaaS) menu.
+You will move to the MySQL(DBaaS) List page.

-3. MySQL(DBaaS) List On the page, select the resource to cancel, and click the Cancel Service button.
+3. On the MySQL(DBaaS) List page, select the resource to terminate and click the Terminate Service button.

-4. When the termination is complete, check whether the resource has been terminated on the MySQL (DBaaS) list page.
+4. When termination is completed, check whether the resource is terminated on the MySQL(DBaaS) list page.

 1 - MySQL(DBaaS) server connection